jeremykenedy/laravel-users/readme.md

 A Users Management [Package](https://packagist.org/packages/jeremykenedy/laravel-users) that includes all necessary routes, views, models, and controllers for a user management dashboard and associated pages for managing Laravels built in user scaffolding.
 Built for Laravel 5.2, 5.3, and 5.4+.

-Note: for Laravel 5.2 you will need to use `v0.9.0`

 ## Requirements

 * [Laravel 5.2, 5.3, or 5.4 or newer](https://laravel.com/docs/installation)